-15. SPLASH is based in the Library where students seeking advice to improve their study skills can meet Student Learning Advisers individually and attend workshops on a range of matters including academic writing, data analysis, group work, time management, making presentations, and academic integrity.
+15. Academic Skills and Development is based in Library and Learning Support Services where students seeking advice to improve their study skills can meet Student Learning Advisers individually and attend workshops on a range of matters including academic writing, data analysis, group work, time management, making presentations, and academic integrity.